ctabin/jchess/README.md

 The goal is to provide as simple, easy-to-use API to manipulate chess games in Java.
 It is also easy to extend in order to create extended chess rules, new pieces and so on.

-This API does NOT provide any chess engine for position analysis.
-However, this API could be very easily used by an engine to do such task.
+This project does **NOT** provide any chess engine for position analysis.
+However, it could be very easily used by an engine to do such task.

+This API is compiled with the JDK 11.

 The main features of this API are:
 - Standard chess rules